What is Design?

 - If no, what do they do differently?

 Of the many feedback and loops omitted in the presented scheme, the most important is a correlation between the last two stages of the design process.
 Some machine elements cannot be tested until a preliminary scaled model of them has been created.
 To calculate pins for bending, necessary is an arrangement of the mating links with the calculated pin.
-Again, these topics will be discussed in the design course.
+Again, these topics will be discussed in the design course from AutoCAD Training in Pune.

 Author:- Vijay Gujar